DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 /update, it was likely caused by using m.2 ssd for storing esxi VMs, switch to sata ssd seems to prevent any more occurancies of this high disk usage

+/update2, well since it started happening again, now it seems to be solved by setting up 6GB swapfile, which I.. err.. didnt think it needed.

 * [Dynmap](https://www.spigotmc.org/resources/dynmap%C2%AE.274/) - map
   of the world in web gui, real time.
 Default port 8123
 * [Chunky](https://www.spigotmc.org/resources/chunky.81534/) - pre-generates chunks